LPB8479/TagScript-IntelliSense--ahk-/README.md

 ### How to use:
 1. Download [AutoHotkey](https://www.autohotkey.com/download/).
+2. Open File Explorer to the folder you want to save the script to.
+3. Right-click → New → AutoHotkey Script.
+Name the file as you wish.
+4. Right-click on the file → Edit Script.
+This should open a text editor window.
-2. Download the `TagScript_IntelliSense.ahk` file from this repo and save to your hard drive.
+5. Open the `TagScript_IntelliSense.ahk` file in this repo and copy its contents to your clipboard.
+6. Paste the contents of the script to the text editor.
+(The text editor will contain some default text.
+This is already included in the script, so you can remove it before pasting.)
-3. To use the script, double-click on the script file on your hard drive.
+7. To use the script, double-click on the script file on your hard drive.
-4. If you'd like for the script to automatically run whenever you turn on your pc:<br>
+8. If you'd like for the script to automatically run whenever you turn on your pc:<br>
    &nbsp;&nbsp;&nbsp; a.
 Locate the script in File Explorer<br>
    &nbsp;&nbsp;&nbsp; b.
 Create a shortcut for the file<br>
    &nbsp;&nbsp;&nbsp; c.
 Type `Win + R`<br>